Rick's Free Auto Repair Advice

 Steering linkage used in rack and pinion steering

 Rack and pinion steering systems have an inner tie rod on each side of the steering gear.
 The portion connected to the rack has a ball joint to allow for up and down movement on bumps and arc movement during turns.
 The inner rod has a ball joint style that connects to the steering knuckle.
-The end allows for up and down movement over bumps and pivoting during turns.
+The end allows for up-and-down movement over bumps and pivoting during turns.
 Here’s a diagram showing the steering components on a rack and pinion style steering system.

 tie rod end

-Example of a worn tie rod end that’s rusted and causing sloppy steering
+An example of a worn tie rod end that’s rusted and causing sloppy steering

 • Vehicle wander.
 You will notice that you must constantly correct the steering wheel to maintain a straight heading.